 Seek Out Support & Community

 You will need support.
 You may find that friends and family don’t understand your experience as a homeschooling parent – or your child’s experience as a homeschooler.
 Connect with others who can relate to your experience.
-Oak Meadow’s Facebook page and our other social media channels are a good place to start.
+Oak Meadow’s Facebook page and our other social media channels are good places to start.
 There may be a homeschooling group already going strong in your area, but if not, don’t be afraid to reach out and start one so that you can get to know some like-minded families.

 Your child’s social sphere will change.
 Social needs can vary greatly from person to person.
 What is your child’s social personality?
 How much and what kind of social interaction does he or she need?
 It may take some time for this to become clear, and it may happen by trial and error.
 Don’t worry about socialization!
-Do your best to connect with local homeschoolers during the school day or with old school friends after school is out.
+Do your best to connect with local homeschoolers during the school day or with old, school friends after school is out.

 Embrace The Change In Rhythms

 Your family’s rhythms will change.
 Your wake-up time may no longer be dictated by the school bus schedule.
-You will have a chance to figure out when in the day your child is most receptive for learning and when they need unstructured time.
+You will have a chance to figure out when in the day your child is most receptive to learning and when they need unstructured time.
 Embrace the opportunity to revisit and revise your family’s routines and rhythms as you adjust to homeschooling.

 Most importantly, trust yourself.
 Remember that you are the most qualified expert on your child.
 You will not be able to figure everything out before you start, and that is fine.
 In fact, it’s normal.
 Keep your expectations flexible.
 Be willing to shift gears if the first things you try are not quite right.
 You will make it through this transition.
-You are in good company, and one day you may be able to reassure another family who is beginning the process of transitioning from school to homeschool!
+You are in good company, and one day you may be able to reassure another family who is beginning the process of transitioning from school to homeschooling!